ERC-20 quickstart

 for us, meaning that we can keep our custom token contract simple.

 Click the green play symbol at the top of the workspace to compile your contract.
-You can also press
+You can also press CMD

-on MacOS orCTRL
+on MacOS or CTRL

-on Linux and Windows.Remix automatically fetches the three
+Remix automatically fetches the three import

-contracts from the top of our.sol
+contracts from the top of our .sol

 contract.
-You can see these imported contracts under the.deps
+You can see these imported contracts under the .deps

 directory.
 You can browse the contracts there, but Remix will not save any changes you make.